Language: EN

 Parameters are variables that a function can receive when it is invoked and are defined in the function declaration.

-Parameters allow functions to be more reusable and modular (as they allow different data to be passed to the same function).
+Parameters allow functions to be more reusable and modular (since they allow passing different data to the same function).

 Value and Reference Parameters